ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 these classes can represent a matrix without additional information.

-The lack of general multidimensional array data structures in C++ led us to propose `mdspan` [(P0009)](wg21.link/p0009).
-An `mdspan` with the appropriate layout can represent a dense column-major matrix.
+The lack of general multidimensional array data structures in C++ led us to propose `basic_mdspan` [(P0009R9)](wg21.link/p0009r9).
+A `basic_mdspan` with the appropriate layout can represent a dense column-major matrix.
+P0009 does not yet have a layout that exactly describes what the BLAS wants, but it's not hard to add a suitable layout.
 (P0009's `layout_left` corresponds to a column-major matrix with the same stride between columns as the number of rows.
-Its `layout_stride` is too general, since it permits nonunit stride between consecutive entries in a column.
-It would not be hard to write a "`layout_blas`" layout that generalizes `layout_left` to permit a stride larger than the number of rows.
-Our proposal D1673 does this.)
-Thus, `mdspan` could encapsulate the pointer, dimensions, and stride arguments to BLAS functions that represent a matrix.
+`layout_stride` is too general, since it permits nonunit column and row strides.
+What we need is a "`layout_blas_general`" that generalizes `layout_left` (or `layout_right`, if we want to allow row-major storage) to permit a stride larger than the number of rows.
+See our proposal D1673R0 for the definition of `layout_blas_general`.)
-Unlike `valarray` slices, `mdspan` can even represent dimensions and strides as compile-time values.
-We did not intend `mdspan` to satisfy all the needs of a matrix data structure, but we think it makes sense to use `mdspan` as the minimal common interface for many different data structures to interact with libraries like the BLAS.
+Thus, `basic_mdspan` could encapsulate the pointer, dimensions, and stride arguments to BLAS functions that represent a matrix.
+Unlike `valarray` slices, `basic_mdspan` can even represent dimensions and strides as compile-time values.
+We did not intend `basic_mdspan` to satisfy all the needs of a matrix data structure, but we think it makes sense to use `basic_mdspan` as the minimal common interface for many different data structures to interact with libraries like the BLAS.

-This suggests that the next stage of a C++ linear algebra library would be a generic C++ wrapper for the BLAS, that takes matrices and vectors as `mdspan` of the appropriate ranks.
+This suggests that the next stage of a C++ linear algebra library would be a generic C++ wrapper for the BLAS, that takes matrices and vectors as `basic_mdspan` of the appropriate ranks.
+What's next?

-## Some remaining correctness issues

-### Error checking and handling
+There are a few correctness issues and BLAS features that this wrapper does not address:

+* BLAS library reports user errors incompatibly with C++

+* Function argument aliasing and zero scalar multipliers

+* Support for the BLAS' different matrix storage formats

+## BLAS library reports user errors incompatibly with C++

+The BLAS library checks user input, and reports user errors in a way that is incompatible with C++ error handling.
 Section 1.8 of the BLAS Standard requires error checking and reporting for the Fortran 95, Fortran 77, and C bindings.
 Checking looks at dimensions, strides, and bandwidths.
 Users of the Fortran Reference BLAS see this as program exit in the `XERBLA` routine; users of an implementation conformant with the BLAS Standard see this as program exit in `BLAS_error` or `blas_error`.
-There are a few issues with this approach:
+There are a few issues with the BLAS' error reporting approach:

 1. There is no way to recover from a detected error.

-   a.
-There is no stack unwinding.
+   1. There is no stack unwinding.

-   b.
-Users can replace the default error handler at link time, but it
-      must "print an informative error message describing the error, and halt execution."
+   2. Users can replace the default error handler at link time, but it must "print an informative error message describing the error, and halt execution."
 There is no way to return control to the caller.